-The Australian Securities and Investments Commission (ASIC) issues the ACN number, a unique 9-digit number, to a business that is registered as a company.
+The Australian Securities and Investments Commission (ASIC) issues the ACN number, a unique 9-digit number, during business registration to a business that is registered as a company.
 The ACN serves as an identifier that lets the ASIC monitor company activities.
 The number also allows the public to determine an ACN business’s structure.

-The ABN is similar to the ACN in the sense that it is used as an identifier for businesses in Australia.
+The ABN is similar to the ACN in the sense that it is used as an identifier for businesses, including a sole trader, in Australia.
 But what are their differences between an ABN and an ACN?
 They are are as follows:

 - ABN is a unique 11-digit number.

-- The Australian Tax Office (ATO) issues the number to businesses who apply for an ABN to monitor business activity and taxes.
+- The Australian Tax Office (ATO) issues the number to businesses who apply for an ABN to monitor their activity and taxes.

 - The ATO requires all businesses in operating in Australia to have an ABN.
 Not all businesses need to have an ACN.